AshridgeTechnologies/elemento/design/Running apps on the web.md

 - Can avoid builds if only use modules directly imported from npm via jsDelivr
 - !!!
 The Firebase server could be the dev server instead of running locally!
 - Potential to run a shared dev server for public use
+- Firebase extension to install app server function
+- Secret key shared between app server and editor for preview
+- App server has list of users (by email address?) that can access preview and/or other versions

 Decisions 20 May 23
 -------------------